phaserjs/phaser/README.md

 * DistanceConstraint signature changed to take the new localAnchors.
 * RevoluteConstraint signature changed to include worldPivot
 * P2.Body now uses the new Body.type value instead of Body.motionState, however as P2.Body already have a property called `type` we have left the `motionState` getter/setter in for now.
+* World.enableBodySleeping has been removed and replaced with World.sleepMode.

 #### Breaking changes